-Data has the potential to transform the role of the modern corporate treasury by providing actionable insights allowing treasurers to manage their functions better.
+Data has the potential to change the role of the modern corporate treasury by providing actionable insights allowing treasurers to manage their functions better.

 The spike in digitisation has positioned data as the epicentre of success for companies no matter which industry they belong to.
-It is changing the face of the world, being part of study helping to cure a disease, make a building more efficient, boost a company’s revenue or for those targeted ads you keep seeing every now and then.
+It is changing the face of the world, helping to cure a disease, make a building more efficient, boost a company’s revenue or for those targeted ads you keep seeing every now and then.

 A close analysis of data in the form of customer behaviour helps the company’s intuition to take smart and constructive decisions.
 While data can be diverse the pattern remains the same and interpreting that trend help companies to be more efficient and agile.